Thegladster/val-triggerbot/README.md

 For faster screen recording, it is **highly recommended** (but not necessary) to set all settings to low.

 <h4>3.</h4>
-Make sure you keybind the 'shoot' button to the key '0'.
+Make sure you keybind the shoot function to the key `0`.

 </details>
 <details>